psomers3/tf-bspline/README.md

 # tf-bspline
 A TensorFlow implementation of a b-spline interpolator.
-This is done so that TensorFlow can follow the operations (i.e. for use in calucating derivatives).
-This utilizes the cardinal b-spline interpolation from tensorflow-graphics, however, only select files are taken from that package because it takes a long time to import.
-Be aware that updates to tensorflow-graphics must be manually incorporated in tf-bspline.
+This is done so that TensorFlow can follow the operations (i.e. for use in calculating derivatives).
+This utilizes the cardinal b-spline interpolation from tensorflow-graphics, however, only select files are taken from that package because it takes a very long time to import.
+Be aware that updates to tensorflow-graphics will need to be manually incorporated in tf-bspline.

-This package will not exceed the speed of scipy's interpolation operations and is in fact slower.
+This package will not exceed the speed of scipy's interpolation operations and is in fact much slower.
 ## BSpline()
 ```python
 BSpline(self, start_position, end_position, num_internal_knots, degree)